craigfay/brain_forest/markdown/Phantastes.md

 # Phantastes by George MacDonald
 First published in 1858 in London, *Phantastes* is a fanstasy novel about a young man named Anados, who stumbles into a dream-like world called Fairy Land.
 The work was heavily influenced by [[Early German Romanticism|German Romanticists]], particularly [[Novalis]]

+## Chapter 3 - The Old Woman's Cottage

 ## Chapter 8 - The Ogre and the Shadow
 Anados finds a house in the woods, which is built against the base of a tall tree.
 Inside, he sees an old woman reading from a book that she holds open with one hand on the table besides her.
 Anados becomes curious about a door in the house, and the old woman warns him not to enter.
 He enters anyway, and finds a portal to something like the void.
 The dark figure of a man glides towards Anados through the portal, and passes through him.
 Anados spins around, not finding the figure behind him, but the woman tells him that it was his long-searching shadow which has now found him.
 He decides that the woman must be the ogre that he was warned about by his previous hosts.